BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Our Framework

 \subsection{Activation-Aware Low-Rank Projections}

 \paragraph{Motivation.} A more natural proxy for task performance is the (expected) distortion in each layer's outputs.
-In general, though, we have a calibration dataset (which can be the entire training dataset, a subset of it, etc., and is assumed to consist of i.i.d.~samples), used to gather layer activations $(\tX^{(i)})_{i=1}^B$, which we then use to estimate the preceding expectation.
-The (empirical) average activation distortion for a layer $f$ is defined as
+In general, though, we have a calibration dataset (which can be the entire training dataset, a subset of it, etc., and is assumed to consist of i.i.d.~samples), used to gather layer activations $(\tX^{(i)})_{i=1}^B$, which we then use to estimate the distortion.
+More concretely, the (empirical) average activation distortion for a layer $f$ is defined as

 Note that the last equality holds when forming a ``batch'' with the list $(\tX^{(i)})_{i=1}^B$.
 In what follows, our analysis is performed in terms of the intermediate activations $\tX$ obtained with the calibration dataset, with the expectation that the results carry over to the test dataset.
-We now aim to find a low-rank projection operator that minimizes \Cref{eq:actdis_empirical}.
+We now aim to find a low-rank projection operator that minimizes \cref{eq:actdis_empirical}.

-\paragraph{Which projection is best?} In order to answer that question, we first need to define what ``best'' should mean.
+\paragraph{Which projection is best?} In order to answer this question, we first need to define what ``best'' should mean.
 Without loss of generality, fix a group $g$.
 Clearly, $\operatorname{rank}\left(\ExprInp (\tX) \Trunc{P}{\tW}{} \right) \leq P$.
 Moreover, by the EYM theorem, the best rank-$P$ approximation of the output of $f$ in terms of the Frobenius norm is $\SVDTrunc{P}{\ExprInp (\tX ) \ExprParam (\tW)}$.
-Hence, a reasonable notion of an ideal scheme is one that factorizes the parameters in a way that is equivalent to factoring the outputs of the layer; something better is impossible. \begin{definition} We call a scheme $\Trunc{P}{\cdot}{}$ optimal if its distortion is equivalent to directly low-rank truncating the outputs of a layer, i.e., an optimal scheme satisfies
+Hence, a reasonable notion of an ideal scheme is one that factorizes the parameters in a way that is equivalent to factorizing the outputs of the layer; something better is impossible. \begin{definition} We call a scheme $\Trunc{P}{\cdot}{}$ optimal if its distortion is equivalent to directly low-rank truncating the outputs of a layer, i.e., an optimal scheme satisfies

 \end{definition}